gosukiwi/sugarscript/doc/syntax.md

 shape = { x: 100, y: 100, radius: 100 }: Circle

 # to access unions, you must use the `with` statement
+# it's mandatory to provide an `else` branch, as unions
+# can be initialized without a type
 def area(shape: Shape(Rectangle, Circle)): float
   with shape
     when rect: Rectangle
       return rect.width * rect.height
     when circle: Circle
       return 3.14 * circle.radius * circle.radius
+    else
+      return 0

 # a rectangle's area
 shape = { x: 100, y: 100, width: 200, height: 200 }: Rectangle